"Can we add new programs to the Application Database?"

 However, I'm sure that's not what the person was looking for.
 Who wants to go "figure it out" themselves?
 I mean, a question like this is really an opportunity.
 It's not apparent on our website how to do this and it's not very clear on why to do it.

-important.
+The "why" is important.
 Submitting an application on our website does not mean the application works.
 To us, it means that the application has at least one person who wants to run that application on a Linux or Mac based system rather than on Windows.
 It creates a place-holder in our database where more people who want to run that application can exchange tips about that application and even the actual installation process for that application.

 Now I'll take it a step further and demonstrate how.